imodpasteur/LoopExtrusion/README.md

 # LoopExtrusion
-A tool to simulate loop extrusion in chromatin
+A tool to simulate chromatin loop extrusion with LAMMPS

 This repository contains four directories, covering the following cases:
  - **No_extrusion** used to model the dynamics of a polymer without loop extrusion.